 We all have fundamental beliefs about reality and about ourselves, and it is from these beliefs that one constructs a worldview.
 Some people have a traditional worldview, while others have a more modern or postmodern worldview.
-In the world today there is a clash of worldviews, between those who are traditionally minded with religion and spirituality vs. those who embrace science and are largely nonreligious in character.
+Today’s world suffers from a clash of worldviews those who are traditionally minded with religion and spirituality vs. those who embrace science and who are mostly nonreligious.

-Unfortunately, people who have significantly different worldviews are often unable to understand each other and are unable to productively communicate with each other.
-Such disparate groups also have incompatible ethical and moral frameworks and vastly different political ideologies, and this causes increasingly dangerous and unbearable tension in society.
+Unfortunately, it is differing worldviews that led to people’s inability to understand and productively communicate with each other.
+When there are competing groups with incompatible ethical and moral frameworks as well as different political ideologies, this results in dangerous and unbearable tension in society.

-In order to try to address this clash of worldviews, this book investigates the basic building blocks of fundamental beliefs and how they are constructed into worldviews.
+The book Seeking a More Enlightened Worldview investigates this clash by assessing the basic building blocks of fundamental beliefs and how they are constructed into worldviews.
 This project seeks to find a middle ground between the traditional, modern, and postmodern worldviews and to form a more enlightened integral worldview.

-Although the disparate groups in our global society can seem to be poles apart, it is possible to develop greater mutual understanding if we first achieve a higher level of inner awareness.
-With the right innovations in communication, even the most scientifically minded people might be able to learn something from religious and spiritually minded people, and vice versa.
-The key is the use of modern phenomenology, which is a science of first-person conscious experience, used in conjunction with contemporary physical and social sciences.
-This is a tool of knowledge and understanding that is used to build a common language among the vastly different worldviews so that the most reasonable and evidence-based features of each can be identified.
-These are then brought together to construct a more enlightened worldview that can build bridges between people and thus lead to more social understanding and also hopefully to more political harmony.
+Mutual understanding is obtainable if we first achieve a higher level of inner awareness.
+By employing the appropriate innovations in communication, even the most scientifically minded people might be able to learn something from religious and spiritually minded people, and vice versa.
+The key to unlocking this is the use of modern phenomenology, which is a science of first-person conscious experience.
+When used in conjunction with contemporary physical and social sciences, it is a tool of knowledge and understanding that is used to build a common language among the vastly different worldviews.
+This cultivated sense of understanding will allow for reasonable and evidence based features to be identified and appreciated.
+These notions are brought together to construct a more enlightened worldview that can build bridges between people and thus lead to more social understanding and also hopefully to more political harmony.

-This first volume, which is intended for release in 2020, begins with a detailed prologue that describes the overall purpose of the project, including the problems we are trying to address and our proposed solution and how we plan on achieving these goals.
-After the prologue, Part 1 of this volume focuses on how knowledge is developed and on the foundation of science and the evaluation of truth claims.
-Part 2 introduces modern phenomenology as a science of first-person consciousness that can be used to explore and to hopefully find satisfactory answers to the great questions of life.
+This first volume consists of three parts.
+Part 1 describes the overall purpose of the project, including the problems we are trying to address and our proposed solution and how we plan on achieving these goals.
+Part 2 focuses on general sensemaking, including how knowledge is developed, the foundation of science, and the evaluation of truth claims.
+Part 3 introduces modern phenomenology as a science of first-person consciousness that can be used to explore and to hopefully find satisfactory answers to the great questions of life.

 - Part 1: Introduction